Creeping Fig (Ficus pumila) Indoor Care, Propagation and Problems with Remedies

 Ficus pumila Problems

-Creeping Fig (Ficus pumila) problems include plant death, leaf drop, yellow leaves, shrivelled leaves, pests and diseases among others.
+Creeping Fig (Ficus pumila) problems include plant dying, leaf drop, yellow leaves, shrivelled leaves, pests and diseases among others.
 Keep reading for more on these problems and how to fix them.

 Leaf drop